 What is the City doing about it?

 Recent administrations have been known for neglecting and privatizing public housing, and for using private housing development, including market-rate and so-called “affordable housing,” to drive market growth.
-A shocking two-thirds of the new or preserved “affordable housing” under Mayor Bloomberg’s New Housing Marketplace Plan has been unaffordable to most of the residents of the neighborhoods in which it was developed.
+A shocking percentage of “affordable housing” has been unaffordable to most of the residents of the neighborhoods in which it was developed.
 The City has also allowed rent regulation, which is aimed at preventing excessive profits for landlords, to expire for more and more households, which in turn severely exacerbates the affordability problem.
 Meanwhile, the City spends over $1 billion a year providing temporary shelter to homeless people, often at a cost of over $3,500 a month per person.

 What is wrong with this approach?